tdimino/SocialAGI/docs/blog/2023-07-31-goal-driven-dialog-agents.md

 A [CortexStep](/CortexStep/intro) encapsulates a snapshot of a specific point in the conversation's cognitive modeling, detailing Samantha's thoughts, strategies, and decisions.
 This representation allows her to evaluate her progress towards her learning goals continuously, adjust her strategies as needed, and thus keep the conversation dynamic.

-However, with Persista, we take this concept one step further by incorporating emotional state into the GDDA.
+However, with Persista, we take this concept one step further by incorporating emotional state into the GDAD.
 For instance, Persista is equipped with an 'annoyance' factor that increases every time she faces difficulties achieving her learning goals.

 ```javascript
 annoyanceCounter += 20;